mfussenegger/nvim-jdtls/README.md

 ## Troubleshooting

+### vim.lsp.buf functions don't do anything

+This can have two reasons:

+1. The client and server aren't starting up correctly.

+You can check if the client is running with `:lua print(vim.inspect(vim.lsp.buf_get_clients()))`, it should output a lot of information.
+If it doesn't, verify:

+- That the language server can be started standalone.
+(Run the `java-lsp.sh` in a terminal)
+- That there are no configuration errors.
+(Run `:set ft=java` and `:messages` after opening a Java file)
+- Check the log files (`:lua print(vim.fn.stdpath('data'))` lists the path, there should be a `lsp.log`)

+2. Eclipse.jdt.ls can't compile your project or it cannot load your project and resolve the class paths.

+- Check the log files (`:lua print(vim.fn.stdpath('data'))` lists the path, there should be a `lsp.log`)
+- If there is nothing, try changing the log level.
+See `:help vim.lsp.set_log_level()`

 ### Diagnostics and completion suggestions are slow

 Completion requests can be quite expensive on big projects.
 If you're using